-When the curtain rises on Hello, Dolly at the Goodspeed Opera House, it will include two firsts.
-It will be the first time that Goodspeed Opera House has EVER produced this iconic musical.
-It is also interesting that the 50th anniversary of both the theater and Hello, Dolly are approaching.
-Another first is the NEW Dolly, Klea Blackhurst.
-It is the “perfect storm” of massive proportions!
-Performances will play June 28-Sept.
-15 at Goodspeed Opera House in East Haddam, CT.
+When the curtain rose on Hello, Dolly! and Klea Blackhurst at the Goodspeed Opera House, it included two firsts.
+It was the first time that Goodspeed Opera House had produced this iconic musical.
+At the time, not only was it the 50th Anniversary of Hello, Dolly! but it was also the 50th anniversary of the Goodspeed Opera House.
+Another first was also Klea Blackhurst.
+It was the “perfect storm” of massive proportions!

 When Channing took over Dolly, two songs that had been written for Merman were cut due to the vast differences between Channing and Merman.
 Those songs, Love, Look in My Window, a ballad, and World, Take Me Back, a rousing Ethel Merman showstopper, never were heard UNTIL Merman came into the show.

 Merman wanted to hear those songs when she finally acquiesced.
 She desired to them and they were both added to her run without cutting anything else just adding another ten minutes to the show.

 Because those songs are so closely associated with Merman, they are rarely done in any subsequent productions of Dolly.
 One or both songs HAVE been added to some productions, depending, of course, upon the actress playing the part.

 Due to the association of Klea and Merman, there was much excitement among when Blackhurst was announced as Dolly that audiences would once again hear those songs making Klea’s Dolly very much like Merman’s Dolly.
 The first thing that people ask Klea about on this production is whether or not those songs will be sung.
 Comments and speculation started appearing everywhere.